-Located on the Vrijthof, Maastricht's charming Christmas market features lots of stalls, an ice rink and carousel.
-With gluhwein and oliebollen galore, you'll have a great time here.
+Located on the Vrijthof, Maastricht's charming Christmas market is open from 29 November - 31 December and features plenty of stalls, an ice rink and carousel.
+With gluhwein and oliebollen galore, you'll have a great time.

 Reaching Maastricht by car takes just 2 hours and 15 minutes.
-Travelling by train takes around 2 hours 30 minutes on IC.
+Travelling by train takes around 2 hours 30 minutes on ICE.
 Check the NS website for details.

 This charming town in South Limburg offers a unique Christmas experience – markets in caves!
 Visit the Velvet Cave and Municipal Cave for all the festive happenings whilst the Wilhelmina Caves are home to the sand sculpture nativity scene.

-Valkenburg is a 2 hour 20 minute drive from Amsterdam.
-It can also be reached by NS train to Maastricht and Valkenburg station is around 15 minutes' walk from the centre.
+Valkenburg is a 2.5 hour drive from Amsterdam.
+It can also be reached by NS train via Maastricht.
+Valkenburg station is around 15 minutes' walk from the centre.
 See the NS website for more details.